pivot-access-ltd/bma-offline-docs/src/how-to-spin-up-maas-with-ansible-6367.md

 1. Find the entry-point within the playbook to teardown the installed MAAS packages or snaps.

 2. Back up the database and MAAS configuration, if desired.
-Note taht the target machine is restored state prior to installation, with no MAAS, directories, or files present on the system.
+Note that the target machine is restored state prior to installation, with no MAAS, directories, or files present on the system.

 3. Run the playbook from this entry-point to remove the installation.